-Your smart TV is smart because it’s also collected valuable data on your use.
+Your smart TV also collects valuable data on you.
 Tracking happens on the pixel level that can identify every ad, TV show, or movie you’re playing on your TV, including content from streaming boxes, cable/over-the-air TV, and even DVD and Blu-Ray disk players.
 Tap or click here to stop your smart TV from spying on you.

-Apple’s iOS 14 update is bundled with tons of useful privacy options.
-You can see detailed reports in Safari that show what kind of trackers and data requests you’ve encountered online.
-You’ll also see exactly what data certain apps use right in the App Store before you hit download.
+Apple’s iOS is bundled with tons of useful privacy options.
+You can see detailed Safari reports showing what kind of trackers and data requests you’ve encountered online.
+You’ll also see what data certain apps use right in the App Store before you hit download.

 Follow the dot

 When your iPhone’s microphone is on or was recently accessed, a small orange dot appears in the upper-right-hand corner of the screen.
-If your camera is in use or was recently recording, you’ll see a green dot.
+You’ll see a green dot if your camera is in use or was recently recording.

 When your iPhone’s camera and microphone are in use, you’ll see the green camera dot.
 It’s an easy way to keep tabs on your privacy.
 Because it’s built into the operating system, apps can’t get around it.